-A convertible seat is used in forwardfacing or rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instructions about the applicable child's age and size as well as directions for installing the child restraint system.
+A convertible seat must be used in forward-facing or rear-facing position depending on the age and size of the child.
+When installing, follow the manufacturer's instructions about the applicable age and size of the child as well as directions for installing the child restraint system.